Saturday 31st August 2019 10am – 5pm

 A bow making demonstration by Matthew Yung who teaches bow making at Bulworthy Project.
 His easy going nature and enthusiasm for the subject make him the perfect person to teach this ancient craft.

-Blackdown Hills Hedge Association who we learned to lay hedges with when we first moved into the woods.
+Blackdown Hills Hedge Association we met these guys when we first moved into the woods and they’ve supported Bulworthy Project from the start.
 We’ve been demonstrating charcoal making at their Skills of the Hills hedge event for a number of years, so it’s great to be hosting them at ours.

-North Devon Permaculture who are an integral part of our barbecue café evenings and run an off-grid project and social enterprise of their own, which they’ll be showcasing.
+North Devon Permaculture are an integral part of our barbecue café evenings and run an off-grid project and social enterprise of their own.
+They’ll be leading a guided walk to talk about foraging and to show what edible plants you can find in the woods.

 James Dyson who we first met when trying to learn how to make charcoal when we had just bought our woods and were still living in Bristol, will be demonstrating his skills at basket making.